YottaDB/YDBDoc/ProgGuide/extrout.rst

 .. parsed-literal::
    int ydb_ci_t(uint64_t tptoken, const char \*c_rtn_name, ...);

-The function ydb_ci_t() is an interface that invokes an M routine when YottaDB's Simple Threaded API is active and returns results through its parameters.
+The function ydb_ci_t() is an interface for a multi-threaded application to invoke an M routine..

 The ydb_ci_t() call must be in the following format: